WokLibCodeClub/.github/profile/README.md

 There is also a starter project which you can find here [STARTER PROJECT_FlappyParrot](https://scratch.mit.edu/projects/1167247767/).

-At the last session we learnt about using Scratch **Lists** and learned how to code a conversation between two sprites where we only needed a few code blocks to make a dialogue of any length.
-For those wanting to keep going with this project the instruactions are in this powerpoint [Using Lists in Scratch.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQCsDu0Yx1NpQqo_SQBkuHRSAWQ53GdVyVUpkYmFUhU04FQ?e=2gjLE2).
+Before Easter we learnt about using Scratch **Lists** and coded a conversation between two sprites where we only needed a few code blocks to make a dialogue of any length.
+If you would like to keep going with this project the instructions are in this powerpoint [Using Lists in Scratch.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQCsDu0Yx1NpQqo_SQBkuHRSAWQ53GdVyVUpkYmFUhU04FQ?e=2gjLE2).
 The starter code is [here](https://scratch.mit.edu/projects/1295520154/).

 <!--
 Please try to arrive a little bit before 10.30am so that you have time to get logged in to your Code for Life and Scratch accounts and be ready to start at 10.30am. **MAKE SURE YOU KNOW THE PASSWORDS FOR YOUR ACCOUNTS!!!!**